 Our faculty are accessible and active mentors who will encourage PhD students to engage meaningfully in research on topics such as forced displacement and resettlement, disaster-driven relocations, health disparities, phylogenetic and paleobiogeography, and landscape archaeology among others.
 Graduates of our program will leave with training and skills that can be leveraged in both academic and non-academic settings.

 Highly qualified candidates will receive three years of funding in the form of graduate teaching assistantships which cover the cost of tuition and provide a monthly stipend.
 All applicants to the PhD anthropology program are automatically considered for these assistantships.
-Seed grants for graduate research are provided by the Anthropology Scholarship Endowment on a competitive basis, and Student Research Scholarships are available to support travel to conferences.
-Students will be expected to obtain funding from outside resources to support their dissertation research.
+Seed grants for graduate research are provided by the Anthropology Scholarship Endowment on a competitive basis, and Student Research Scholarships are available to support research as well as travel to conferences.
+Students are also expected to obtain funding from outside resources to support their dissertation research.

 A complete application consists of the following: